dotnetmobile/bredele-hackathon/README.md

 ---
 ## Context

-I successfully deployed on my Raspberry Pi all the installation steps of the excellent tutorial [TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi).
+I successfully deployed on my Raspberry Pi all the installation steps of the excellent tutorial [TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi).<br>
-I noticed that the objects detection trained model was time to time mismatching objects like apples, oranges and balls.
+I noticed that the objects detection trained model was time to time mismatching objects like apples, oranges and balls.<br>
-Therefore I decided to retrain the model in order to see if I can get a better object detection.
+Therefore I decided to retrain the model in order to see if I can get a better object detection.<br>
 As it was the Christmas period and we cooked quite a lot of Bredele, I trained the Faster RCNN Inception model using our own cookies.
 It was a good starting point for using TensorFlow :wink: